SeanTater/sqlite3-extras/README.md

 Usage
 -----
 ### Regular Expressions
-reutil adds to SQLite's builtin LIKE and GLOB expressions by adding full featured regular expression support.
+`sqlite3-extras` adds to SQLite's builtin LIKE and GLOB expressions by adding full featured regular expression support.
 It's based on another [module that used PCRE.](https://github.com/ralight/sqlite3-pcre).
 Whereas its predecessor supported only matches, this supports searches, matches, and formatted replacements, as implemented by the